maclong9/web-ui/README.md

   swift - [--template|-t static|server] your-project-name
 ```

-> [!NOTE]
+> [!WARNING]
-> If you pass no template the static one will be used by default.
+> This is a work in progress and not fully finished.
+If you pass no template the static one will be used by default.

 ### Manually